LukeThornton92/Milestone-Project-1-OTP/README.md

 When I started building the site the band logo and stage set up was based around a range of reds that I intended to include in the site, but after testing numerous shades I felt it didn't work.
 Luckily during this time the band transitioned to a blue/green colour, taking inspiration from this I was able to select a bright contrasting colour.

-Below is a selection of grey scale along with the chosen contrasting colour for all text #ADFF2F.
+Below is a selection of the grey scale along with the chosen contrasting colour for all text #ADFF2F.

 <img src="assets/images/palette.png">